Table of Contents

 Software Price Cloning Speed User Interface OS Support File System Support Unique Features

-Tatasoft Disk Clone Software Premium from $19.5 Fast (2TB in ~25 mins) User friendly Windows,Mac NTFS, FAT32, exFAT Bootable media creation
+Tatasoft Disk Clone Premium from $19.5 Fast (2TB in ~25 mins) User friendly Windows,Mac NTFS, FAT32, exFAT Bootable media creation

 Acronis True Image Starting at $49.99/year Moderate Slightly complex Windows,Mac NTFS, FAT32, exFAT, HFS+ Ransomware protection, cloud storage